-Real estate and marketing decisions are under scrutiny as consumers are turning to online solutions, and increasingly willing to travel shorter distances to retailers.
+Real estate and marketing decisions are under scrutiny as consumers are turning to online solutions, and preferring to travel shorter distances to retailers.

 Do You Know Your Trade Area?

-Your trade area can be determined using your customer data combined with consumer behavior data to create detailed models based on your best customers.
+Your trade area can be determined using your customer data combined with consumer behavior insights from mobile GPS data to create detailed models based on your best customers.
 These models can help you answer questions like: